 Storage And Handling

 Ferrlecit is a clear, dark brown liquid supplied in colorless glass vials.
-Each sterile, single-use vial contains 62.5 mg of elemental iron in 5 mL for intravenous use, packaged in cartons of 10 vials.
+Each sterile, single-use vial contains 62.5 mg of elemental iron in 5 mL for intravenous use.

 Store at 20°C-25°C (68°F-77°F); excursions permitted to 15°C-30°C (59°F-86°F).
 See USP Controlled Room Temperature.
 Do not freeze.